sheldonmall/day-planner/README.md

-# This is unit 05 Third Party APIs Homework: Day Planner
+# This is homework for: Unit 05 Third Party APIs

 ## Website URL